Expecho/SemanticLogging.EventHub/README.md

 ## SemanticLogging.EventHub
-SemanticLogging.EventHub is a sink for the Semantic Logging Application Block that exposes Event Source events to an Azure Event Hub.
+The SemanticLogging.EventHub project provides sinks for the Semantic Logging Application Block that exposes Event Source events to an Azure Event Hub.
+There is an HTTPS based sink and an AMQP based sink.

-This sink is also available as a Nuget package: https://www.nuget.org/packages/SemanticLogging.EventHub/
+This sinks are also available as a Nuget package: https://www.nuget.org/packages/SemanticLogging.EventHub/

 Run the SemanticLogging.EventHub.Processor console application for an example of how to process the events.

-## Usage
+## AMQP based sink Usage

-Minimal setup:
+Minimal setup for the AMQP based sink:
 ```
 var listener = new ObservableEventListener();

-listener.LogToEventHub(
+listener.LogToEventHubUsingAmqp(
     "<Connection string to eventhub>",
     "<Eventhub name>"
   );